kepstin/colourclock/README.md

 - seconds\_since\_midnight = (current\_hour × 60 × 60) + (current\_minute × 60) + current\_second
 - seconds\_since\_hour = (current\_minute × 60) + current\_second

-Now calculate the position on the colour wheel (note that angles are in radians).
+Now calculate the colour hue (an angle in degrees).

-- angle = seconds\_since\_midnight ÷ 86400 × 2 × π
+- hue = seconds\_since\_midnight ÷ 86400 × 360

 And the saturation value (radius).
-This generates values oscillating  between 30 and 50.
+This generates values oscillating between 50 and 100.
 It is most saturated on second 0 of the minute, least saturated on second 30.

+(Note that most cos functions expect an angle in radians, so that's what's used here)

-- radius = 40 + cos(current\_second ÷ 60 × 2 × π) × 10
+- saturation = 75 + cos(current\_second ÷ 60 × 2 × π) × 25

-From the angle and radius, the a\* and b\* values can be calculated.
-Note that the hue angle is being rotated by 45° (¼π), and that a negative sign on the sin operator is used.
-This causes the zero position to be red, and the colours cycle through yellow then green in the morning, blue at noon, purple and magenta in the afternoon/evening, before returning to red.

-- a = -sin(hue - (π ÷ 4)) × radius
-- b = cos(hue - (π ÷ 4)) × radius

-Finally, the L\* value can be calculated.
+Finally, the lightness value can be calculated.
 This varies over the course of the hour; brightest on minute 0 and darkest on minute 30.
-The range of values used here is 40 to 80.
+The range of values used here is 40 to 60.

+(Again, the argument for the cos function is in radians)

-- L = 60 + cos(seconds\_since\_hour ÷ 3600 × 2 × π) × 20
+- lightness = 50 + cos(seconds\_since\_hour ÷ 3600 × 2 × π) × 10

-Now you have the L, a, and b values for the colour coordinates.
-You can convert these back to sRGB colour space for display by first converting the L\*a\*b\* to XYZ with the D65 illuminant, then converting the XYZ values to sRGB.
-See the colour library I'm using in [lib/colors.js](lib/colors.js) for details.
+The hue, saturation, and lightness arguments can then be used as input to the HUSL library, which can convert to sRGB via e.g. the toHex() function.

 Note that I'm also rendering text above the background.
 The text colour used is the same hue as the background, but the saturation is inverted (switch the